CEED/libCEED/doc/sphinx/source/libCEEDapi.md

   > - each unknown $i$ has exactly one copy on each processor that owns an element containing $i$
   > - this is an overlapping vector decomposition with overlaps only across different processors---there is no duplication of unknowns on a single processor
-  > - the shared dofs/unknowns are the overlapping dofs, i.e. the ones that have more than one copy, on different processors.
+  > - the shared DoFs/unknowns are the overlapping DoFs, i.e. the ones that have more than one copy, on different processors.
   >
   > ```{image} ../../img/L-vector.svg
   > ```